 What is Keratosis Pilaris?

 Keratosis pilaris (KP) is a harmless condition where small bumps show up on the skin, often on your upper arms, thighs, and butt.
-But KP can affect other areas of the body as well.
+KP can affect other areas of the body as well.

 Keratosis Pilaris Treatment